Languages: English, Arabic

 Areas of Expertise: Libyan affairs, and politics, governance and development in the Arab world.

 Tarek Megerisi is a political analyst and researcher who specialises in Libyan affairs and more generally politics, governance and development in the Arab world.
-Though currently based in London, he started his career in Tripoli, Libya with the Sadeq Institute and various INGOs providing diverse research and democratisation assistance to Libya’s post-revolutionary authorities between 2012-2014.
+He started his career in Tripoli, Libya with the Sadeq Institute and various INGOs providing diverse research and democratisation assistance to Libya’s post-revolutionary authorities between 2012-2014.

-Since 2014 Tarek returned to London and has been working freelance as an analyst and researcher: advising on Libya policy to the UK Foreign Office & a range of embassies to Libya, commentating on Libyan developments for publications like Foreign Policy and co-authoring policy briefs or assisting in the Libya programming of a variety of think-tanks.
+Since 2014 Tarek returned to London and has been working freelance as an analyst and researcher: advising on Libya policy to a range of international missions to Libya, commentating on Libyan developments for publications like Foreign Policy and co-authoring policy briefs or assisting in the Libya programming of a variety of think-tanks.
 He has also authored commissioned papers for organisations such as WPF and the Legatum Institute and contributed to wider publications for journals like ISPI.
-Over 2017 he has been part of the UN OHCHR team to update the Pinheiro Principles on Home, Land & Property Rights for the Middle East.
+Over 2017 he was part of the UN OHCHR team to update the Pinheiro Principles on Home, Land & Property Rights for the Middle East.

 Tarek Megerisi - 08 November 2018